CosmoLike/cocoa/README.md

 ## System Installation: Further Information for Linux

-If there is no preset special key for your particular enviroment, the user need to perform a manual installation (and select the `export MANUAL_INSTALLATION = 1`).
-Manually installing the required packages by advanced users has the additional advantage of avoiding repeated compilation of prerequisites packages that take a long time to build.
+If there is no preset unique key for your particular enviroment (and conda enviroment is not possible/desired), the user needs to perform a manual installation (and select the `export MANUAL_INSTALLATION = 1` or to create a new key for your enviroment).
 Our scripts never install packages on `$HOME/.local` or other locations in the user's `$PATH` and `$LD_LIBRARY_PATH`.
 Doing so could impose incompatibilities between Cobaya and different projects.
-The decision to perform global upgrades on packages required by multiple projects is the user's sole responsibility.
+The decision to opt for global upgrades on packages required by multiple projects is the user's sole responsibility.
 All requirements for Cocoa are installed at

     Cocoa/.local/bin
     Cocoa/.local/include